 Preparing for Last-Minute Opportunities

 Your boss, Amanda, is due to introduce a speaker at a conference this afternoon.
-At the last moment, she is taken ill with food poisoning, and you need to take her place.
+But, at the last moment, she's taken ill with food poisoning and you need to take her place.

 Many of us have experienced situations like this in the past, but there are a number of ways that you can prepare yourself to give an effective, unplanned speech.

 In this article, we'll look at why impromptu speaking skills are so important, and we'll explore how you can prepare for these last-minute opportunities.